 Jeff also covered record-breaking floods, snowstorms, and wildfires across the entire state of New Mexico.
 Jeff was awarded by the New Mexico Broadcasters Association for his story about a railroad in Chama that was buried in snow.
 He also shot a 5-part series on board the U.S.S.
 Ronald Reagan, riding with the crew for a week from Honolulu to San Diego, as they made their way back from a 3-month deployment in the Western Pacific.
 Jeff then traveled to Virginia to interview the crew to first board the U.S.S.
 New Mexico, a brand-new nuclear submarine.

 Jeff is always thinking outside of the box with how he shoots his stories.
 He is the first reporter in the country to have shot an entire news story on the Flip camera, which can fit into your pocket.
+He is also the first reporter in the Sacramento market to have utilized a helicopter drone to cover a breaking news event.

 The first news story Jeff every shot was when he covered the Columbine shootings in Littleton, Colorado in 1999.

-Jeff is a graduate of Metro State in Denver, where he was honored for best online column by the Society of Professional Journalists.
+Jeff is a graduate of Metro State University in Denver, where he was honored for best online column by the Society of Professional Journalists.

 He received his diploma from Ponderosa High School where he was honored as 'most creative student' by the staff.